radish-es/opensourcelaw/content/courses/Property/readings/week5.md

 > That has real implications for things like land ownership.
 Residents in African Nova Scotian communities are more likely to have unclear title to land on which they may have lived for many generations […]

-Some of the history behind Black Nova Scotians' unclear land title is outlined in *[Beals v Nova Scotia,](#beals-v-nova-scotia-attorney-general-2020-nssc-60)* below.
+Some of the history behind African Nova Scotians' unclear land title is outlined in *[Beals v Nova Scotia,](#beals-v-nova-scotia-attorney-general-2020-nssc-60)* below.
 Addressing this history and its current consequences helps us to understand how the interplay of possession and title to land matters.
 For African Nova Scotians who continue to be denied title to their lands, state demands for individuals to "prove" their possession have become both a tool of systemic racism and a means to deflect state responsibility for a long history of discrimination.

 Start by reading the included excerpts from the *Land Titles Clarification Act* and from *Beals v Nova Scotia* for background to this case study.
 We will then examine the following questions: